letsdeel/deel-api-java-sdk/docs/InvoicesApi.md

 Create an invoice adjustment

 Create an invoice adjustment using this endpoint.
-For example, you can add a bonus, commission, VAT %, deduction etc. to an invoice.
+For example, you can add a bonus, commission, VAT %, deduction etc. to an invoice.  **Token scopes**: &#x60;invoice-adjustments:write&#x60;

 ### Example
 ```java